kyelindholm/pressfeed/README.md

   <img src="https://i.imgur.com/AkfGPTH.png" alt="Pressfeed menu functionality" />
 </p>

 - Feed/Article: The "press" and "feed" in Pressfeed!
 News articles are rendered as individual card components within a feed.
+Upon loading the application, a get request is made to Pressfeed's internal API which, in turn, calls to the New York Times' developer API.
+A list of articles is returned according to the 'section' passed in the request's query.

-Each article card displays the article's title, a primary image, the article's byline, and a brief summary of the article.
+  - Each article card displays the article's title, a primary image, the article's byline, and a brief summary of the article.
 The user has the option to navigate to the original article via the New York Times or add this article to their favorites!

 <p align="center">
   <img src="https://i.imgur.com/GzHtxQR.png" alt="Pressfeed homescreen displaying feed/articles" />